 I am a certified administrator of Alma and Primo VE and am experienced in using and managing ArchivesSpace, The Museum System, Preservica, NetX, OpenRefine, MARC, EAD, XSLT, EAC-CPF, and other library, archives and museum systems and standards.
 I am accomplished in the use of SQL and various database and analytics products including Oracle Analytics and Microsoft Access.
 I possess excellent oral and written communication skills and I have a basic reading ability in French and Italian.

 Simmons College Graduate School of Library and Information Science, Boston.
 Masters of Library Science, Archives Concentration, 2003.

 University of Illinois at Urbana-Champaign.
 Bachelor of Fine Arts, 1993

 Current Position: Head of Metadata and Systems, The Museum of Modern Art Library, Archives, and Research Collections (ALRC), January 2020-present

-In 2021, I co-led all aspects of NYARC’s migration of the library catalog from Sierra to Alma and Primo VE, including bearing sole responsibility for the extraction and migration of metadata between the systems as well as designing new fulfillment, acquisition, and processing workflows tailored to the new environment, and organized and led department-wide training sessions.
-In addition to leading the redesign of the new Primo VE public interface I also conceptualized and led a broad overhaul of the library and archives websites.
+In 2021, I co-led all aspects of NYARC’s migration of the library catalog from Sierra to Alma and Primo VE, including bearing sole responsibility for the extraction and migration of metadata between the systems as well as designing new fulfillment, acquisition, and processing workflows tailored to the new environment, organizing and leaingd department-wide training sessions, and leading the redesign of the new Primo VE public interface.

 Previous Positions at The Museum of Modern Art Archives, 2006-2019